Lukiblokck/Lukiblokck/README.md

 # 👨‍💻 About Me
 ## Hello!
 I'm **Luki**, a passionate developer working on various tech projects.
 I love creating futuristic and modern applications with engaging designs. 🚀

+I started programming in 2017, experimenting with bots, web pages, and games.
+Since then, I've grown into a developer passionate about learning new technologies and building projects that challenge me.

+Over the years, I've created Discord bots, Roblox games, websites, and even explored C++ and Godot Engine.
+My journey has been full of experimentation, learning, and fun—driven by curiosity and the love of creating. 🌟
 ![LUKI DEV.BOT](https://img.shields.io/badge/LUKI_DEV.BOT.py-green?style=for-the-badge&logo=python&logoColor=white)

 <details>